heyoka/faxe-docs/docs/nodes/sample.md

 =====================

 Samples the incoming points or batches.
-One point will be emitted every count ~~or duration~~ specified.
+One point will be emitted every count or duration specified.

-Note: time based sampling is not supported with this version
+When a duration is given, this node will emit the first data-item arriving after the timeout, then the timeout starts again.

 Example
 -------